grasdk/Synology-NAS-tricks/harddisk_hibernate/README.md

   * Uninstall Surveillance Station if you don't use it.
 I didn't so didn't try other solutions
 * Download Station's emule client updates its statistics file: @appconf/DownloadStation/amule/statistics.dat
   * Disable Emule capability, when you don't need it.
-* Download Station's torrent client opens some library files at least once every hour.
+* Download Station's torrent client opens some library (`.so`) files at least once every hour.
-  * Remove stale downloads
-  * Remove uploads
+  * Did not find a remedy to eliminate this.
+Tried
+     * Disable automatic loading of .torrent and .nzb files from a folder
+     * Emptying download and share list
 * Active Insight keeps other files busy.
 Learned about it [on reddit](https://www.reddit.com/r/synology/comments/1i89w76/why_is_my_synology_nas_frequently_spinning_up/)
   * Remove Active Insight
 * Some SMBXFERDB file is constantly being modified